mulesoft-consulting/mule4-dynamic-registration-api/README.md

 * api.port is the port number of the Api's HTTP listener,
 * my.client-id is the client id this API uses to call other APIs
 * my.client-secret is the client secret registered for this API to use for calling other APIs
+* register.appId is the application name registered with the registry service,
+* register.instanceid is the instance id to register,
+* register.ipAddress, register.vipAddress and register.secureVipAddress are the network addresses to register.
+These are where the API can be reached when being invoked,
+* register.homePageUrl, register.healthCheckUrl and register.statusPageUrl and the absolute urls to use for accessing these functions of the API.
+* serviceRegistry.host is the network address to use for reaching the service registry,
+* serviceRegistry.port is the port to use for accessing the registry,
+* serviceRegistry.base is the common url base of the registry urls,
+* serviceRegistry.heartbeatMS is the milliseconds between heartbeats,
+* serviceRegistry.timeoutMS is the amount of time to wait for the registry to respond to an invocation.

 Note that the api.port is not used if a shared domain is configured and used for the HTTP listener configuration.